 Marissa: Moving into the nineteenth century, states had the power to say who could marry and to whom.
 This meant that southern states with slavery forbade enslaved people from legally marrying one another.
 Because if a Black man was owned by a white man, and that Black man were to legally marry a woman, it would cause social upheaval because then who owns the body and the labor of the woman the Black man married?
 Would it be the white master of the Black man, or the Black man over his wife?
 So you can see why marriage would be forbidden.
 Some states ruled that Native Americans and whites could not marry one another, or Black and white people.
 States also determined laws regarding divorce and rights for widows and widowers.
 And even though different states had different rules, the constitutional doctrine of comity mandated that states had to honor another’s laws on marriage.

-Elizabeth: Slave marriages had neither legal standing nor protection from the abuses and restrictions imposed on them by slaveowners.
+Elizabeth: Slave marriages had neither legal standing nor protection from the abuses and restrictions imposed on them by slave owners.
 Slave husbands and wives, without legal recourse, could be separated or sold at their master’s will.
 Couples who resided on different plantations were allowed to visit only with the consent of their owners.
 Slaves often married without the benefit of clergy or official sanction.
 Thus the “jumping over the broom,” which is a ritual of laying a broom on the ground to symbolize hearth and home, and then jumping over it.
-This is a practice that has been traced by to Celtic traditions but in the American setting is thoroughly ensconced within African-American marriage rituals.
+This is a practice that has been traced to Celtic traditions but in the American setting is thoroughly ensconced within African-American marriage rituals.

 Marissa: After the Civil War newly freed enslaved people flocked to the Freedman’s Bureau and other official agencies, in order to obtain legal marriages.
 A legal marriage certificate was more than just a document “legally” securing a marriage.
 It was a symbol of freedom.
 The right to get married brought honor and legitimacy to a marriage But the freedom to marry was not automatically extended to formerly enslaved people.
 For example, Texas did not allow freedmen and women to marry until 1869.

-Elizabeth: Divorce in the nineteenth century was very different than today.
+Elizabeth: Divorce in the nineteenth century was very different from today.
 Instead of essentially “dissolving” the union, in the nineteenth century the plaintiff actually had to prove or show that the defendant had in some way broken the marriage contract.
 So for example, a wife that was abused and or physically hurt by her husband had to prove her ideal female behavior in order to have a standing in the case.
 She had to show how obedient, attentive, attractive, pious, sexually faithful and how long-suffering she was in order to get a divorce.
 This could be extremely embarrassing and demeaning for a woman to go through.
 Men just basically had to prove that they financially supported their wife and children whereas a wife must prove her femininity (to a male judge).

 Marissa: Additionally, women might not want a divorce, even if they were being abused, because they would most likely lose custody of their children.
 Even if their husband was found to have violated the marriage contract and a wife was granted a divorce, it didn’t mean that he lost control of his children.
 During the colonial era, widows could lose their children to a guardian selected by the father before his death.
 Courts determined who would get custody of illegitimate children and did not generally give mothers custody until the 1800s.
 Before then, and even well into the nineteenth century, fathers had an absolute right to custody of their children as well as the earnings of their wife’s and children’s labor.